How to Uninstall or Roll Back Windows Updates: A Complete Guide

 Open "Programs and Features": Click on "Start", then "Settings", and go to "Update and Security".
 Look for "View update history" and click on it, then click on "Uninstall update" to open Programs and Features.

-Alternatively, you can open the Control Panel, go to "Programs and Features", and open it.
-Then click on "View installed updates" in the upper left corner.
-Select the recently installed update and click the uninstall button at the top of the list, or double-click the update you want to uninstall.
-If the first option didn’t work, you can use “Advanced Options”. to automatically or manually uninstall the latest update:
+Alternatively, you can open the Control Panel, navigate to "Programs and Features", and open it.
+Then click on "View installed updates" in the left upper corner.
+Select the recently installed update or the update you want to uninstall and click the uninstall button at the top of the list, or double-click the update you want to uninstall.
+Click on "Yes" if prompted for confirmation.

 Open "Advance Options":